csev/dj4e/assn/dj4e_install.md

 -------------------------

-Now that we have your Django set up and you have retrieved the sample code for DJ4E, lets build your first application in the PYAW shell:
+Now that we have your Django set up and you have retrieved the sample code for DJ4E and installed required libraries, lets build your first application in the PythonAnywhere console / bash shell:

     cd ~
     mkdir django_projects